codecraftuk/codecraftuk.github.io/events/_posts/2020-03-03-remote-working.md

 ---
 layout: post
 title: "Remote Working: A Guided Conversation"
 description: For our March event, we're going to have a Guided Conversation about Remote Working.
-6.30pm, Thursday 18th April, online.
+6.30pm, Thursday 19th of March, online.
 ---
 For our March event, we'll be looking at hosting an online guided conversation about Remote Working.